CosmicSyntax/notes/rust/rs_variance.md

 'big: 'small (big outlives small / big contains small)

-    1. 'big is a subtype fo 'small
+    1. 'big is a subtype for 'small
     2. Think of: Cat is an Animal and more... 'big is 'small and more.

 If someone wants a reference for 'small, they mean a reference that lives